magillus/dart_dime/dime/README.md

 ```

-Below are examples that can be used inside `updategetions` method.
+Below are examples that can be used inside `updateinjections` method.

 #### Singleton per type